department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 ### Can I get SGLI?

-You may be able to get full-time SGLI coverage if any of the descriptions are true for you.
+You may be able to get full-time SGLI coverage if any of the descriptions below are true for you.

 **At least one of these must be true.
 You're:**